earthly/website/blog/_posts/2023-10-24-create-python-package.md

 - **Prefixes/Suffixes:** If your package is an extension or related to another package, consider using a prefix or suffix.
 For instance, flask- is a common prefix for Flask extensions (e.g., flask-login).

-- **Avoid "Py" Prefix:** While many packages use the "py" prefix to indicate they are Python packages (e.g., pyspark, pytz), it's become somewhat redundant since the package will be on PyPI, and it's understood that it's for Python.
+- **Avoid `Py` Prefix:** While many packages use the "py" prefix to indicate they are Python packages (e.g., pyspark, pytz), it's become somewhat redundant since the package will be on PyPI, and it's understood that it's for Python.
 However, it's not a strict rule, and some popular packages still use it.

 - **Convey Main Benefit or Feature:** If possible, the name should convey the main benefit or feature of the package.
 For a merge algorithm that's faster, words like "fast", "speed", "quick", "swift", or "turbo" could be part of the name.